bradhowes/BlockComment/README.md

 # Note on Version 3

-Version 3 includes a completely rewritten parser that primarily functional in design.
+Version 3 includes a completely rewritten parser that is primarily functional in design.
 It is based on ideas discussed in the excellent videos put out by the [POINT•FREE](https://www.pointfree.co) team.
 You can see the playgrounds they discuss on their [Github repo](https://github.com/pointfreeco/episode-code-samples) -- in particular see playgrounds 0056 - 0064.